List of birds of Sweden: Terns and gulls

-Laridae is a family of medium to large seabirds and includes gulls, terns, and skimmers.
-Gulls are typically gray or white, often with black markings on the head or wings.
-They have stout, longish, bills and webbed feet.
-Terns are a group of generally medium to large seabirds typically with gray or white plumage, often with black markings on the head.
+Laridae is a family of seabirds and includes terns and gulls.
+Terns are a group of generally medium to small seabirds typically with grey or white plumage, often with black markings on the head.
 Most terns hunt fish by diving but some pick insects off the surface of fresh water.
-Terns are generally long-lived birds, with several species known to live in excess of 30 years.
+Gulls are medium to large seabirds, typically grey or white, often with black markings on the head or wingtips.
+They have stout bills and webbed feet, and are omnivorous scavengers as well as fish eaters.
+Both are generally long-lived birds, with several species known to live in excess of 30 years.